kamarada/guiadoopensuse/codecs.md

 # 13. Multimedia Codecs

-This chapter describes two different methods for installing the packages needed to playback most multimedia formats - including MP3, DVDs etc., with the default media players Dragon and VLC.
+This chapter describes two different methods for installing the packages needed to playback most multimedia formats - including MP3, DVDs etc., with the default media player VLC as well as playing online videos in Firefox.
 You can use manual 1-click installation or use the command line - whichever method you prefer.

 By default only free, open, non-patent encumbered formats such as Ogg Theora, Ogg Vorbis and Flac are supported for legal reasons (US software patents and Digital Millennium Copyright Act (DMCA)).